Guide to Applying

 - I understand that starting a news organization is a big commitment and I am ready.

-Applications are now closed for the pilot cohort of the Tiny News Collective.
+Applications are currently closed for the pilot cohort of the Tiny News Collective.
 Stay tuned for announcements regarding the next application cycle.